|

 How do I enroll my child?

 2) A thorough background check conducted at all of the following levels: City of Ithaca, Tompkins County, New York State, and National (College police are also contacted in the case of college volunteers.)
-3) Each volunteer provides 3 references that must provide positive feedback.
-4) Each volunteer attends an initial orientation to ensure that all program rules and policies are understood and will be followed.
+3) Each volunteer must provide 3 positive references.
+4) Each volunteer attends an initial pre-match training to ensure that all program rules and policies are understood and will be followed.
 How long will my child have to wait?

 Because there are many children waiting to be matched with a Big Brother or Big Sister, your child will have to be added to our wait-list before getting matched.
-The amount of time that each child waits depends on a variety of factors such as location, gender, any special needs, etc. Currently, kids (especially boys) may have to wait up to a year.
+The amount of time that each child waits depends on a variety of factors.
+Currently, most youth have to wait over a year.